digital-asset/daml/docs/source/tools/navigator/console.rst

 This section explains how to work with the Navigator if you have a project created outside of the normal SDK workflow and want to use the Navigator to inspect the ledger and interact with it.

-.. note:: If you are using the Navigator as part of the DAML SDK, you do not need to read this section.
+.. note:: If you are using the Navigator as part of the SDK, you do not need to read this section.

 The Navigator is released as a "fat" Java `.jar` file that bundles all required dependencies.
 This JAR is part of the SDK release and can be found using the SDK Assistant's ``path`` command::